wazuh/wazuh-documentation/source/getting-started/use-cases/container-security.rst

    * - New process created in a container
      - File integrity monitoring alerts
-   * - A new application installed in a container
+   * - New application installed in a container
      - Vulnerability detected in a container
    * - Log analysis alert (for example, Nginx event)
      - The hardening check failed in a container